dekuNukem/duckyPad/duckyscript_info.md

 `DEFAULTCHARDELAY` specifies how long (in milliseconds) to wait between each **`key stroke`**.

-If unspecified, `DEFAULTCHARDELAY` is 18ms in duckyPad.
+If unspecified, `DEFAULTCHARDELAY` is 18ms.

 ```
 DEFAULTCHARDELAY 50